WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/iti/iti10.pli.md

 ---
-title: Dosapariññā sutta - Completely Understanding Aversion
+title: Dosapariññā sutta - Completely Comprehending Aversion
-description: One is incapable of ending suffering without directly knowing, not completely understanding aversion, without the mind not detaching from it and without abandoning it.
-One is capable of ending suffering by directly knowing, by fully understanding aversion, with the mind detaching from it, and by abandoning it.
+description: One is incapable of ending suffering without directly knowing, not completely comprehending aversion, without the mind not detaching from it and without abandoning it.
+One is capable of ending suffering by directly knowing, by fully comprehending aversion, with the mind detaching from it, and by abandoning it.
 fetter: ill-will, hate
-tags: suffering, aversion, ill-will, hate, understanding, detachment, abandoning, iti
+tags: suffering, aversion, ill-will, hate, wisdom, detachment, abandoning, iti
 id: iti10
 ---